2. Joe Model Batch Run

 a02-joe-model-batch-run.RmdOverview

 This tutorial demonstrates how to run the Joe Model in batch mode to evaluate multiple management or climate scenarios simultaneously.
-Building on Tutorial 1: Joe Model Overview, you will learn how to: - Create and structure a scenarios file - Run the Joe Model across multiple scenarios in a single function call - Visualize and compare results across scenarios and locations
+Building on Tutorial 1: Joe Model Overview, you will learn how to:

 Prerequisites

-Before starting this tutorial, you should: - Complete Tutorial 1: Joe Model Overview -
+- Complete Tutorial 1: Joe Model Overview

-Understand how stressor-response and stressor-magnitude workbooks are
+- Understand how stressor-response and stressor-magnitude workbooks are structured (see the Data Inputs chapter for detailed format requirements)

-structured - Have basic familiarity with ggplot2 for
+- Have basic familiarity with

-visualization
+ggplot2for visualization

 Why Use Batch Runs?